baileyheit/Spotify_DataScience/project/project.md

 bootstrapping to help verify which variables actually had a significant effect on popularity.

-Our permutation and bootstrapping analyses were conducted in order to verify the trends noted in our initial visualizations and the model selection result.
-The permutation tests showed that there is indeed a significant difference in popularity scores between the variables in the selected model (danceability, speechiness, and valence).
-We also observed a significant difference in popularity scores between the rap and pop genres and the major and minor modes.
+In order to verify the trends that we observed in the initial explanatory analysis, we conducted a confidence interval test for variables that appeared to have a strong relationship with popularity scores.
+These variables were genre, time signature, energy, danceability, loudness, and acousticness.
+Our results for our continous variables show that the value of the confidence intervals were greatest for loudness and acousticness, (18.4 - 20.9) and (-20.8, -28.4) respectively, indicating that there was a wider mean popularity score gap between songs with high and low loudness and acousticness.
+Danceability and energy had confidence intervals of (10.0, 12.3) and (11.1, 13.8) respectively, indicating that there was still a wide mean popularity score gap between songs with high and low danceability and liveness, but not as much as acousticness and loudness.
+This suggests that songs with high loudness or low acousticness are more likely to be popular compared with songs with high danceability or energy.
+The confidence interval for 4/4 v. not 4/4 time signature was similar at (10.4, 13.3).
+The confidence interval for difference in means between rap v. pop genres had the smallest values at (3.82, 7.04) but these values are quite large, considering that pop and rap genres are the two most popular genres.
+Since both of them are popular, the difference in popularity would be less than a non-popular genre v. popular genre.

+Then, we conducted a permutation test to further confirm whether there is a significant difference in popularity means between categories within variables that we thought had the strongest relationships with popularity scores in our exploratory data analysis (genre, energy, danceability) and variables that seemed to have interesting trends (valence, speechiness).
+For the continous variables, we observed significant differences between the popularity means of the highest 50% of the data and lowest 50% of the data.
+For genre, there was a significant difference between the popularity means of rap and pop genres.
+This further confirms the trends we initially noted in the visualizations, and further shows that high valence and low speechiness are trends that can be seen in popular songs.

+Next, we conducted model selection to see which combinations of variables are the best predictors of song popularity.
 The results of our model selection showed that genre is the strongest predictor of popularity scores.
+Our selected model without genre had an R-squared value of around 0.3, whereas our selected model with genre had an R-squared value of around 0.7.
+This means that genre alone acounted for around 40% of the variability seen in the popularity scores.
 The best model with the highest R-squared value was the model containing genre, danceability, loudness, speechiness, and valence.
 There were a few things that we found surprising in the result of the model selection.
 First, the selected model did not include energy, even though the visualizations showed a strong, positive relationship between energy and danceability.
 Second, the selected model included valence, which during our initial visualizations did not show a clear relationship with popularity scores.
 The rest of the results were as expected by the visualizations we had produced.
 Variables that showed a positive relationship with popularity scores in the scatter plot had a positive coefficient, and variables that showed a negative relationship with popularity scores in the plot had a negative coefficient.

-In addition, the selected model coefficient indicates that acousticness has a positive relationship with song popularity, whereas our visualizations and confidence intervals show that low acousticness results in a lower popularity score.
-These inconsistencies in our results reveal that acousticness is most likely not a good predictor of spotify song popularity.
-Aso, even though the visualizations showed that there seemed to be no clear relationship between valence and song popularity, the model selection result revealed that valence is one of the better predictors of song popularity, and our permutation result shows that there is indeed a significant difference between the popularity scores of high and low valence songs.

-Overall, genre is the strongest indicator of song popularity.
+Overall, genre is the strongest indicator of song popularity, accounting for a majority of the variation in popularity scores.
+However, this is not to say that the trends we observed in other variables in our bootstrap and permutation analyses are invalid, or do not count.
+Variables such as danceability, energy, and acousticness can still function as good indicators of popular songs.
+For example, a song in the rap genre that has high danceability, energy, and low acousticness will more likely be popular than a song in the rap genre that has low danceability, energy, and high acousticness.
+However, that same song is likely to be less popular than a song in the pop genre that has low danceability, energy, and high acousticness.
 This makes logical sense because Spotify’s largest listening population is millenials.
 Millenials generally spend more time listening to pop and rap as opposed to classical music.
 Other patterns may arise because certain genres tend to have similar musical properties.

 In future research and implementations of this project, it would be important to find a data set that has a manageable amount of data